 Morgan: You had a second wish?
 What was it?

 Nah: ...for the person I love to love me back.
 But there's no need to ask Naga, because he cared for me all along.

-And all of his paired endings (except with Morgan) involve his wife having some sort of connection to his music.
+- And all of his paired endings (except with Morgan and girl!Avatar) involve his wife having some sort of connection to his music.
 Kjelle stands out, learning music and performing duets with him, because she always wants a new challenge.

 I don't want the moon, Frederick.
 I just want you!
 So yes!
 Yes and yes and yes again!
 You've made me the happiest woman alive!

 - The best endings in the Future Past trilogy.
 C'mon it's impossible to not smile while watching the kids being grateful to be alive.